 Becoming a Pediatric Specialist Requires Additional Training

 However, there are some limits to the scope of practice for general dentists working with pediatric patients.
-Most of all, you will be restricted when it comes to helping the most anxious and high-risk kids.
+Most of all, you will be restricted when helping the most anxious and high-risk kids.
 Pediatric dentists have access to additional resources for treating children.
-Namely, they are licensed to work with higher levels of sedation to keep children comfortable during difficult or lengthy procedures.
+Namely, they are licensed to work with higher levels of sedation to keep children comfortable during complex or lengthy procedures.
 While general dentists can usually call on nitrous oxide and behavioral management techniques to get through most treatments with even their youngest patients, a specialization will equip you to treat those children who need a higher level of care.

-Great Prospects for Pediatrics Should Make Your Job Search a Breeze!
+Excellent Prospects for Pediatrics Should Make Your Job Search a Breeze!